We also talked about, it's Will Ferrell's birthday.

 Believe it or not, actors and actresses, comedians, they're hard to tell them what to do.

-Okay, you know, and if they're doing something a certain way and you want it, you have to coddle them.
+Okay, and if they're doing something a certain way and you want it, you have to coddle them.

 I don't have to do that with my son.